Volst/laser-dac/README.md

 [![CircleCI branch](https://img.shields.io/circleci/project/github/Volst/laser-dac/master.svg)](https://circleci.com/gh/Volst/laser-dac)

-This is a collection of tools that contain everything you need to get started with programming on a laser DAC like the [Ether Dream](https://ether-dream.com/) or [Helios](http://pages.bitlasers.com/helios/).
+This is a collection of tools that contain everything you need to get started with programming on a laser DAC like the [Ether Dream](https://ether-dream.com/) or [Helios](http://pages.bitlasers.com/helios/), with support for more DACs coming.
+We also have a good laser simulator so you can develop without looking to the intense lights of a laser.

 Our goal is to make it as easy as possible to develop **interactive laser drawings**.
 Laser drawing software has existed for years, but making it interactive (e.g. creating a basic webapp using websockets to allow someone to control your laser) is something different!